 The Bottom Line

 Most people only file taxes once per year, but there are opportunities to save all year.
-Using ZenLedger, you can identify tax-loss harvesting opportunities throughout the year in order to lower your tax bill, as well as ensure accurate returns.
+Using ZenLedger, you can understand how to potentially avoid taxes on crypto by identifying tax-loss harvesting opportunities throughout the year in order to lower your tax bill, as well as ensure accurate returns.
 You should also meet with an accountant to determine the best accounting method and corporate entity for your situation.